 Visiting Machu Picchu

 You’ve been learning Spanish, working at the hospitals, and practicing Spanish with your amigos.
 You deserve some time to experience the rich history in Peru, especially Machu Picchu!
-The famed citadel was intricately built by the Incas, but abandoned in the 16th century when the Spaniards invaded Cusco, and was left untouched until Brigham rediscovered it in the beginning of 20th century.
+The famed citadel was intricately built by the Incas but abandoned in the 16th century when the Spaniards invaded Cusco and was left untouched until Brigham rediscovered it at the beginning of the 20th century.

 The benefits of planning your own trip to Machu Picchu are that you save money and get to go at your own pace.
 This guide will walk you step by step to get to the legendary site.
 From July 2017 direct flight are available between Trujillo and Cusco